simplelogica/i18n-docs/README.md

       forms.yml: "https://docs.google.com/spreadsheet/pub?key=0Ap...XveWc&single=true&gid=0&output=csv"
       ... etc ...

+This config file can be created on Rails config folder or in other folder (e.g. if you are developing a gem) just setting the `config_root` parameter:

+    rake i18n:import_translations config_root=gem/config/

 Finally, let Rails know what locales you will be using.
 Add this to `config/application.rb`:

     # locals to support: